 Città Morta: Giardini di Ninfa

 This abandoned estate and former town located in Lazio is better known today for its botanical gardens, but certainly qualifies as a Città Morta.
 Giardini di Ninfa, as it is known today, was once the fairly substantial medieval town of Ninfa.
-The town, whose roots date back to Roman times, later became part of the Caetani family estate before family wars and deadly malaria left the town crumbling and abandoned in the 14th Century.
-The last surviving descendants of the Caetani used the crumbling ruins as the scene for an English Style botanical garden beginning in the 1920's.
-Today, the Giardini di Ninfa are popular with gardening lovers thanks to its picture perfect romantic setting of bridge-covered waterways, ruined churches covered in shrubbery and all types of exotic plantlife.
-With the last of the Caetani line passing on, the Giardini di Ninfa is now operated by the Fondazione Roffredo Caetani in conjunction with the conservationist group WWF.
+The town, whose roots date back to Roman times, later became part of the Caetani family's estate before family wars and deadly malaria left the town crumbling and abandoned in the 14th century.
+In the 1920's, the last surviving descendants of the Caetani used the crumbling ruins as the scene for an English Style botanical garden.
+Today, the Giardini di Ninfa are popular with gardening lovers, because of their the picture-perfect, romantic settings, completed by bridge-covered waterways, ruined churches roped in shrubbery and many types of exotic plantlife.
+With the last of the Caetanis' passing, the Giardini di Ninfa are now operated by the Fondazione Roffredo Caetani in conjunction with the conservationist group WWF.

 see also Ninfa Gardens